AnimeThemes/animethemes-api-docs/docs/guide/graphql/filtering/index.md

 ## Trashed Filter

-The queries that return a type that implements soft-deletes have a `trashed` filter.
+Queries that return a type implementing soft deletes have a `trashed` filter.

-The argument is: `trashed: Trashed`, which allows to filter if trashed elements should be fetched.
+The argument is `trashed: Trashed`, which allows filtering to determine if trashed elements should be fetched.

 `Trashed` is an enum with the following values: